Board Members and Biographies

 Dr. Sinéad O’Flanagan combines her academic expertise and corporate experience in her work on leadership practices and education.
 Her current research work explores how leaders learn in settings where disruption and uncertainty prevail.
 She uses her expertise in systems-thinking and experiential-based learning, partnering with public and private organizations, NGOs and city governments worldwide to design leadership fieldwork projects and internships.
 Previously based in Silicon Valley CA., and London UK, Dr. O’Flanagan held executive management positions and worked as a consultant in guiding companies through major organizational change and restructuring initiatives.

-Previously he was ‘Entrepreneur in Residence’ at Xerox Venture Lab working across Xerox’s international research centers, including PARC.
-Primarily focused on commercialising Xerox’s IP and supporting and advising portfolio companies, while also working closely with colleagues to evaluate new investment opportunities.
+Pól was previously Deputy Chair of the International Advisory Board at the University of Bradford Faculty of Management and Law.
+Earlier he was ‘Entrepreneur in Residence’ at Xerox Venture Lab working across Xerox’s Research in PARC, Grenoble (France) and Cambridge (Britain).
+Primarily focused on commercialising Xerox’s IP, supporting and advising portfolio companies while also working closely with colleagues to evaluate new investment opportunities.

 Pól is an Alumnus of University of Bradford, Lancaster University and Toulouse Business School.
 He is an inventor with US and Japanese technology patents acquired by Intel Corporation in 2012.